-- The District's total operating revenue exceeded total operating expenses by \$115,632, an increase of \$30,576 compared to the prior year. - The District's overall total net position increased by \$34,464 in the current fiscal year. - The District continued to make timely payments on their existing OWRB loan. - The District added \$36,142 in capital assets in 2022, which included some office equipment and a water line extension. - Membership numbers continued to be strong in 2022, with 609 total active users at fiscal year-end.
+- The District's total operating revenue exceeded total operating expenses by \$112,734. - The District's overall total net position increased by \$255,508 in the current fiscal year. - The District paid off the existing OWRB loan.
+The OWRB loan was not scheduled to be paid off until the 2024 fiscal year, thus saving the District interest payments. - The District added \$54,354 in capital assets in 2023, which included a new truck and some office improvements. - Membership numbers continued to be strong in 2023, with 605 total active users at fiscal year-end. - The District received \$138,154 in restitution and insurance settlements related to previous fiscal year's misappropriated funds. - The District switched to an accrual basis of accounting that recognized revenue when it is earned and accrued liabilities as they are incurred.